Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

             }
         }

-Before you execute the ``wrap`` function, let us check the CCD balance of your ``SENDER_ACCOUNT`` (the account that initiates the transaction) and the ``proxy`` contract as described :ref:`here <balanceCCD>`.
+Before you execute the ``wrap`` function, check the CCD balance of your ``SENDER_ACCOUNT`` (the account that initiates the transaction) and the ``proxy`` contract as described :ref:`here <balanceCCD>`.
 The ``wrap`` function will send some CCD from your ``SENDER_ACCOUNT`` account to the ``proxy`` contract.

 .. note::

-    This tutorial is read by other people too and they might at the same time interact with the smart contracts and change their CCD or wCCD balances.
+    This tutorial is also used by other people and they might at the same time interact with the smart contracts and change their CCD or wCCD balances.

-Before you execute the ``wrap`` function, let us check the wCCD balance of the ``to`` address with the :ref:`balanceOf <balanceOf>` function.
+Before you execute the ``wrap`` function, check the wCCD balance of the ``to`` address with the :ref:`balanceOf <balanceOf>` function.
 The ``to`` address will receive some wCCD because the ``wrap`` function will credit some wCCD to the ``to`` address.